-In a raft system also known as Deep Water Culture or Floating System, the plants are grown on rafts (polystyrene or foam boards) that float on top of the water in the raft bed.
-The nutrient-filled water flows continuously from the fish tank through the filtration process then to the raft tank where the plants are grown and then back to the fish tank.
+In a raft system, also known as Deep Water Culture or Floating System, the plants are grown on rafts boards (polystyrene or foam boards) that float on top of the water in the raft bed.
+The nutrient-filled water flows continuously from the fish tank through the filtration process, then to the raft tank where the plants are grown and then back to the fish tank.
 Most often, the raft tank is separate from the fish tank.
 Many commercial aquaponics farms use this system because it allows the plants to grow faster and yield more crops.

 3. Nutrient Film Technique (NFT)

 The Nutrient Film Technique (NFT) in Aquaponics is a method in which the plants are grown in a long narrow channel.
-NFT is a hydroponic growing technique that is adapted to aquaponics because of its simple yet effective design and works well in some environments.
+NFT is a hydroponic growing technique that is adapted to aquaponics because of its simple yet effective design that works well in some environments.

-In NFT a thin film of water flows continuously down each channel, providing the plant roots with water, nutrients, and oxygen.
+In NFT, a thin film of water flows continuously down each channel, providing the plant roots with water, nutrients, and oxygen.
 When the water reaches the end of the channel, it is pumped back to the fish tank.
 Nutrient Film Technique (NFT)

 4. Hybrid Aquaponics System

-A commercial and professional aquaponics system is expensive; however, you can create your aquaponics system using recycled materials through this practical do-it-yourself (DIY) system and get higher food yields in your own home.
+A commercial and professional aquaponics system is expensive; however, you can create your aquaponics system using recycled materials through this practical do-it-yourself (DIY) system and get higher food yields for your own home.
 Re-use or re-purpose items you may have already on hand to reduce your start-up cost.
 You just need a little creativity and a small pump to make your aquaponics system setup.